Elizabeth Woodward

-Elizabeth Woodward is an American film producer and founder of Willa Productions.
-She has worked on The Great Hack (2019), The Vow (2020) and You Resemble Me (2021).
+Elizabeth Woodward is an American film producer and founder of Willa.
+She has produced On The Divide (2021), You Resemble Me (2021), and Another Body (2023).

 Life and career

 Woodward graduated magna cum laude and Phi Beta Kappa from Brown University.
-She also received a masters from the University of Cambridge.
+She also received a master's from the University of Cambridge.
 During this time, Woodward was the managing director of the Ivy Film Festival.
 This led to an interest in film, which led Woodward to produce and direct short films, feature films, television shows and impact campaigns.

 Woodward co-produced The Great Hack about the Facebook-Cambridge Analytica data scandal. and Persuasion Machines, a virtual reality experience which explored how household devices collect personal data on their users.
 Persuasion Machines was narrated by will.i.am.
 Both The Great Hack and Persuasion Machines premiered at the Sundance Film Festival.